 Centacare is the official community service agency of the Catholic Archdiocese of Adelaide.
 Foster carers come from a wide range of religious and non-religious backgrounds.
 Centacare believes everyone has the right to be treated with respect and dignity.
 Foster care services are delivered without regard to religion, race, culture, gender, sexuality or economic circumstance.

-Further information about becoming a foster carer is available on this website.
+Further information about becoming a foster parent and foster carer is available on this website.
 Please contact Centacare to discuss any questions you have about your unique situation.